 Image Source: https://en.wikipedia.org/wiki/File:Indonesian_Rupiah_(IDR)_banknotes2009.jpg

 Jl.
 Pantai Pede, Labuan Bajo, Flores, Indonesia

-La Belle Etoile Hotel is located on the Pede Beach, on the same direction of Jayakarta resort, this hotel also beach front hotel, Own by European and with European standard of hotel services.
+La Belle Etoile Hotel is located on the Pede Beach, on the same direction of Jayakarta resort, this hotel also a beachfront hotel, Own by European and with the European standard of hotel services.

-This hotel is about 15 minutes walk from the town of Labuan Bajo, ideal place for relaxing after komodo tours or after long journey overland Flores Island.
+This hotel is about 15 minutes walk from the town of Labuan Bajo, an ideal place for relaxing after Komodo tours or after long journey overland Flores Island.

 The facilities including Wifi, room services, laundry, shuttle services and breakfast included.

 The rooms with hot shower and air condition, it has a perfect view of the Labuan Bajo bay and spectacular sunset just at the front of this hotel

 Superior Room: Rp.
 550.000/night/single or double including breakfast